Fire breaks out in Gopaldas building in Delhi - www.lokmattimes.com

 New Delhi, Dec 21 A massive fire broke out on the 11th floor of Gopaldas building in Delhi's Connaught Place on Thursday, a fire department official said.

-"A total of 15 fire tenders have been rushed to the site so far.
-Fire broke out at the 11 floor," said Garg.
+"A total of 15 fire tenders were rushed to the site so far.
+Fire broke out on the 11 floor," said Garg.

+"Within hours, the flames were brought completely under control and cooling operation is going on.
+No casualty has been reported," said Garg.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app